simondlevy/Hackflight/sim/README.md

 Linux users can experiment with a simulated &ldquo;companion board&rdquo; computer (Raspberry Pi, ODROID, BeagleBone) that uses Python and OpenCV to illustrate a simple machine-vision algorithm.
-To do this you will need to install OpenCV.
 This project resides in <b>hackflight/sim/vision</b>.
+Before trying it out you will need to install OpenCV:

 <p>